Cnasboll/HLF25-2/v04/README.md

 ### BMI (body-mass index) search:
 As `Appearance.Weight`and `Appearance.Height` are normalised in SI-units one can easily use them in comparisons.
-To find heroes meeting WHOs definition of _obeisy_ who sport a BMI (body-mass-index) at or aboove the magic cutoff 25, type:
+To find heroes meeting WHOs definition of _obeisy_ who sport a BMI (body-mass-index) at or aboove the magic cutoff of 25 kg per m^{2}, type:

 `appearance.weight / pow(appearance.height, 2) >= 25`

-_NB:_ This actually reveals a flaw both in the WHO model, and the underlying data as no distinction is done between body fat and lean mass such as pure rock for certain giants._
+_NB: This actually reveals a flaw both in the WHO model, and the underlying data as no distinction is done between body fat and lean mass such as pure rock for certain giants._

 ## Base search:
 To find _troglodytes_, try: